RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Parser.md

   }
   ```

   Oneof syntax is supported since 3.7.0.
-In the example above, there will be a virtual property `MyMessage#request` that holds the name of the field being present.
+In the example above, there will be a virtual property `MyMessage#request` that holds the name of the field being present, or evaluates to `null` if none is set.
 If `MyMessage#create` is present, it evaluates to `"create"`.

   **NOTE:** Always use `Message#set(key, value[, noAssert])` to assign values to oneof enclosed fields to ensure that any possibly previously assigned values will be unset and the virtual property adjusted accordingly.
 Assigning a value to the virtual property has no effect on encoding.